The club software that speaks squash. From court to licensee card.

 No public FFsquash API as of today — like nearly every French federation outside FFTT.
 Rankings and licences sync via CSV export from the federal portal and import into Paak.
 One-way today (FFsquash → Paak), significant time saved — and a direct API connector will be wired the day the federation opens that channel.

-Squash, on top of everything Paak already does
+Squash, on top of everything Paak already does.

 Everything above — squash scoring, WSF sanctions, FFsquash profile, calculated metrics, interclubs — sits on top of the full club-management platform.
 Members, fees, scheduling, board governance: Paak already runs all of it.